Getting Your Family to Understand Mental Illness - When They Say "It's All in Your Head"

 4. Enlist Professional Help

 When personal explanations reach their limits, having your doctor or counselor explain to your family can be effective.
 Many psychiatric clinics offer psychoeducation programs and family sessions.
 Hearing from a professional that "this is an illness and treatment is necessary" can shift a family's perception.
-(Books on mental health can also be helpful)
+Books on mental health can also be helpful

-When Your Family Doesn't Understand
+When Your Family Does Not Understand

 Getting your family to understand mental illness is not easy.
 However, by refining how you communicate and enlisting professional help, the door to understanding can open.
 And even if your family does not understand, your suffering is real, and you have every right to receive treatment.
+Start by telling your doctor that you are struggling with explaining to your family.
+A professional can suggest support tailored to your situation.